Contact / Imprint

 The Movie

-Based on the script “THE LAST ELEVEN”, by British writer Mark Weal, which was purchased by Mirbach in 2001, the story evolved into REAL BUDDY thanks to a cooperation with writer/actor Steve Hudson (TRUE NORTH), with whom Mirbach teamed up with for his short film “I ALWAYS WANTED…” as director of photography and co-producer.
-It was in the early stages of writing REAL BUDDY when Mirbach decided to offer the leading role of neurotic Morris to Steve.
-“Steve had pushed the story forward considerably, adding a sarcastic, dark humour which only can be written by the British.
+Based on the script “THE LAST ELEVEN” by British writer Mark Weal, the story evolved into REAL BUDDY thanks to a cooperation with writer/actor Steve Hudson (TRUE NORTH), with whom Mirbach teamed up with as director of photography and co-producer for his short film “I ALWAYS WANTED”.
+It was in the early stages of script writing when Mirbach decided to offer the leading role of neurotic Morris to Steve.
+“Steve had pushed the story forward considerably, adding a sarcastic, dark humour that can only be written by a Brit.
 Given that Steve was a also a great actor and fit physically to what I had in mind for the part, this step was only logical.”
-With the leading actor in place, casting the other roles had been easier than the production anticipated.
-“The prison in our story was created as a place owned and operated by a big private company, operating internationally, with inmates from all over the world.
-With that in mind, we looked for actors from different nations with all kinds of accents.
-We considered this to be complicated for a small production like ours.
-But once we´d shown the script around, people immediately fell in love with the story.”

 inspirations